drogonframework/drogon/examples/jsonstore/README.md

 {"foo":{"bar":42}}
 ```

-Update data at the specsifed path
+Updates data at the specsifed path
 * **method**: PUT
 * **URL params**: None
 * **Body**: The JSON object you wish to replace to